ECONOMIC DETERMINISM

 which this particular interpretation of the Marxian social totality appeared and shows its

 lasting influence in two anthropological traditions.
-Then it considers the extent to which
+Finally, with reference to the

 recently published work of Marx on primitive society, it argues that his explanations are

-Paul Lafargue 1906 - Economic Determinism and the Natural and Mathematical Sciences
+Economic Determinism and the Natural and Mathematical Sciences - Paul

 "I may remark, in conclusion, that Marx did not present economic determinism as a